jhasselberg/jhasselberg/README.md

 - 🔭 I’m currently working on **microservices and data engineering.**

-- 🌱 I’m currently learning **Spark, Scala and k8s cluster maintenance.**
+- 🌱 I’m currently learning **Scala, some plotting technics and k8s cluster maintenance.**

 - 👯 I’m looking to collaborate on **big data data analytics and service architecture.**